winglang/docsite/blog/2023-01-30-wingly-wing-project-management-process.md

 ---
-title: "How do we manage the Winglang Project? (video)"
+title: "Video: How do we manage the Winglang Project?"
 authors:
   - team
 tags: [wingly, winglang, video]